vicsanity623/Axiom-Agent/ROADMAP.md

 - **✅ PWA (Progressive Web App):** The agent is fully configured as an installable web application with a service worker and custom icons, allowing for a native-like experience on both desktop and mobile.
 - **✅ Performance & Stability:**
     - **Persistent Caching:** Caches interpretations to disk for instantaneous responses to repeated queries.
-    - **Anticipatory Caching:** The code is in place to proactively pre-warm the cache after autonomous learning, but is **disabled by default** due to persistent stability issues.
+    - **Feature Toggles:** Unstable experimental features like "Anticipatory Caching" and "Conversational Context" are preserved in the code but disabled by default with "kill switches" to ensure core system integrity.
-    - **Thread-Safe Operation:** A global lock protects the agent from memory corruption during simultaneous user interaction and autonomous learning.
+    - **Thread-Safe Operation:** A global lock protects the agent from memory corruption during simultaneous user interaction and autonomous learning cycles.

 ---